alyulina/dominance-reversal/code/README.md

 ```math
     \partial_t f = sf(1-f)(f+h(1-2f)),
 ```
 which allows us to find $s$ that would be consistent with the observed slope $\partial_t f$ of the frequency trajectory for a given $h$.
+For more details, please see the methods section of our manuscript.

 -------------
 <sup>1</sup> Gillespie J. H. Population genetics: A concise guide.
 Second edition. _Johns Hopkins University Press_, 2004.